osch/lua-mtstates/README.md

   the setup function are given back as additional results by *mtstates.newstate()*.

     * *name*  - optional string, the name of the new state, can be *nil* or omitted to create a state without name.
-The name must be unique for all states in the process.
     * *libs*  - optional boolean, if *true* all standard libraries are opened in the new state, if *false* only the basic lua functions and the module "package" are loaded, other standard libraries